solplayground/solana_gym/README.md

 3. Solana Transaction fee.

-   For each transaction (failed or success), solana charges 5000 lamport (0.000005SOL),almost nothing. but if you do millions of thousands,there will some cost need to be considered.
+   For each transaction (failed or success), solana charges 5000 lamport (0.000005SOL),almost nothing. but if you do millions of thousands of trades,there will some cost need to be considered.

 # DISCLAIMER